-Surgery is the best option to achieve mesothelioma remission.
-During surgery, the surgeon will remove the cancer lining the organs and may often combine this physical extraction with treatment such as chemotherapy or radiation therapy to increase the success and the potential for remission.
+During mesothelioma surgery, the surgeon will remove the cancer lining the organs and may often combine this physical extraction with treatment such as chemotherapy or radiation therapy to increase the success and the potential for remission.

-Palliative: Any surgery that is aimed at pain alleviation are referred to as ‘palliative’.
+Any surgery that is aimed at pain alleviation is referred to as palliative.
 Typically, palliative surgeries are for patients in the late stages of mesothelioma who may not be eligible for surgeries aimed at complete cancer removal.

-Pleurectomy/decortication (P/D): The pleurectomy/decortication is a lung surgery that removes the cancerous lining and any tumors on the surface of the lung.
+The pleurectomy/decortication is a lung surgery that removes the cancerous lining and any tumors on the surface of the lung.
 Surgeons may often combine the P/D with intraoperative radiation to remove remaining mesothelioma cells.

-Pericardiectomy: Pericardiectomy is surgery intended for patients with pericardial mesothelioma, whereby the surgeon will remove the cancerous lining of the heart and any surrounding tumors that are visible.
+Pericardiectomy is surgery intended for patients with pericardial mesothelioma, whereby the surgeon will remove the cancerous lining of the heart and any surrounding tumors that are visible.

-With this surgical procedure, the cancerous lung and any surrounding tissue is removed.
+With this surgical procedure, the cancerous lung and any surrounding tissue are removed.
 Surgeons may often combine the EPP with intraoperative chemotherapy as this aims to extend the patient’s lifespan.